 Product transportation costs vary depending on efficiency, reliability, safety, and available modal options in the state's transportation system.
-Low transportation costs are important.
-To retain existing businesses and attract new ones, creating new employment and economic opportunity.
+Low transportation costs are important to retain existing businesses and attract new business to increase employment and economic opportunity.
 Missourians also feel the effect of transportation costs at the cash register.
-When the system does not work well, the cost of everything - from groceries to clothing to fuel - is likely to rise.
+When the system does not work well, the cost of everything from groceries to clothing to fuel is likely to rise.

-The data in this measure indicate how well Missouri's transportation system, management and operations align with the needs of businesses to maintain economic competitiveness in domestic and global markets.
+The data in this measure indicates of how well Missouri's transportation system, management, and operations align with the needs of businesses to maintain economic competitiveness in domestic and global markets.
 Existing businesses collaborate with MoDOT to identify transportation barriers that reduce their competitiveness.
-However, the stark reality of Missouri's transportation funding situation limits MoDOT's ability to respond to these needs.
-The risk of a less efficient, less reliable, less safe system with fewer or less accessible modal choices is high and likely to result in higher prices in Missouri stores and reduced competitiveness for Missouri products in global markets.
+However, current transportation funding limits MoDOT's ability to respond to these needs resulting in higher prices in Missouri stores and reduced competitiveness in global markets.